18F/before-you-ship/_pages/ato/levels.md

 Note that Open Data won't be listed, as it was developed within 18F.

-### Criteria for Open Data ATOs
+### Open Data ATOs

-The following are signs that your ATO process cannot qualify for as Open Data, and thus will be more complicated:
+To qualify for an Open Data ATO, all of the following must be true:

-* Are you dealing with Sensitive [Personally Identifiable Information (PII)](../../security/pii/)?
+* You are not dealing with Sensitive [Personally Identifiable Information (PII)](../../security/pii/)
-* Any authentication?
-* Any authorization?
+* There is no user authentication involved
+* There is no user authorization involved
-* Is this the only place in the world you can do x?
-Is that x fundamental to what that agency does? (e.g. EPA tracking hazardous waste)
+* This is not the only place in the world to complete a particular task
+* This functionality is not fundamental to what an agency does (e.g. the EPA tracking hazardous waste)
-* Is the data not open?
+* All data is publicly available

 If you will be using one of the FISMA levels, you should consult Noah Kunin when you begin planning.